ortisan/troubleshooting-performance/README.md

    k6 run k6-post-rest-script.js
    ```

-1. You can take snapshots of threaddump with this command
+1. You can take snapshots of threaddump with this command:

    ```sh
    sh generate_threaddump.sh